Nutella, sugar and Alzheimer’s: A chilling truth

 The impact of sugar on cognitive health

-Nutella and other sweet products: A hidden danger?
+Nutella and other sweet products: a hidden danger?

-The link between sugar and Alzheimer’s disease
+The specific link between sugar and Alzheimer’s disease

 Studies such as that conducted by Sirui Zhang et al have established a clear link between sugar consumption and an increased risk of developing cognitive disorders.
 Their results indicate that high sugar consumption (measured in grams per day) is associated with an increased risk of dementia and Alzheimer’s disease.
-In particular, the study highlights that sugar consumption directly affects brain function, increasing the risk of developing amyloid plaques, one of the main causes of Alzheimer’s.
+In particular, the study points out that sugar consumption directly affects brain function, increasing the risk of developing amyloid plaques, one of the main causes of Alzheimer’s.

 In addition, the results showed that participants who consumed sugar-rich foods showed signs of more rapid cognitive deterioration, confirming the neurodegenerative effects of sugar.
 The research also revealed a non-linear relationship between sugar intake and cognitive disease, meaning that even modest increases in sugar consumption could exacerbate the risks.

 The association between type 2 diabetes and Alzheimer’s disease is also well documented.
-A study by the University of Umeå in Sweden showed that people with type 2 diabetes had greater difficulty eliminating beta-amyloid proteins, which form the plaques characteristic of Alzheimer’s disease.
+A study by the University of Umeå in Sweden showed that people with type 2 diabetes had greater difficulty eliminating beta-amyloid proteins , which form the plaques characteristic of Alzheimer’s disease.
 These proteins, combined with chronic hyperglycaemia, accumulate in the brain and contribute to cognitive deterioration.

 According to this study, individuals with diabetes have a reduced capacity to metabolise glucose correctly, which leads to an increased accumulation of toxic proteins in the brain.
 This accumulation can worsen Alzheimer’s symptoms, particularly in people who regularly consume foods rich in sugar.